JorgePe/CodatexRFID-ev3dev/README.md

 NOTE: My scripts assume Input Port 1 is used.

-I2C operations work fine with a normal cable so it's always possible to read Vendor, Serial Number, etc. All tag readings will return 0 and the sensor LED will never blick.
+I2C operations work fine with a normal cable so it's always possible to read Vendor, Serial Number, etc. All tag readings will return 0 and the sensor LED will never blinck.

 A few more details at my blog: http://ofalcao.pt/blog/2017/codatex-rfid-sensor